open-telemetry/opentelemetry-specification/specification/upgrading.md

 ### Application Developers

-Developers who plan to install the OpenTelemetry SDK in their application are advised to are advised to accept all minor version upgrades.
+Developers who plan to install the OpenTelemetry SDK in their application are advised to accept all minor version upgrades.
 This will ensure that applications will always be built with the latest optimizations and security patches.

 Likewise, application developers are encouraged to depend upon all future versions